sg-crest A Singapore Government Agency Website

 A PPO is issued at the end of a hearing when the court is satisfied that:

-• The respondent has committed or is likely to commit family violence against the applicant or other family members.
+• The respondent has committed or is likely to commit family violence against the applicant or the family member(s) concerned.

-• It is necessary for the applicant's or other family members' protection or safety.
+• It is necessary for the applicant's or other family members' protection or personal safety.

 A PPO may also include a provision that the respondent is not to incite or assist any other person to commit family violence against the applicant or other family members.

-An EO is a temporary PPO restraining the respondent from committing family violence against the applicant or other family members.
+An EO is a temporary protection order restraining the respondent from committing family violence against the applicant or the family member(s) concerned pending the hearing of an application for a PPO and/or other protective orders.

 It will cease on whichever of the following dates occurs first: